 The next phase, Professional Work, means that you are established as a freelancer.
 Now it's time to increase your prices to reflect your growing expertise.
 Once you have worked successfully as a freelancer for a year or so, consider stepping up to the next professional development phase, Mastery.

-In this phase, you should hike your prices considerably as you are now a freelancer of experience and success and can command a fee that is much higher than at the previous level.
+In the Mastery phase, you should hike your prices considerably as you are now a freelancer of experience and success and can command a fee that is much higher than at the previous level.

 Your professional development plan should outline the action steps to get from one level to the next.
 For example, you might like to consider how many articles you would need to write to fulfill each professional phase, and how long you think it will take you.
 In this way, you've got a clear pathway to success.

-Heather Robson – Author and Managing Editor, Wealthy Web Writer.
+4. Heather Robson – Author and Managing Editor, Wealthy Web Writer

 Second, they can hurt your writing.
 Clients offering low pay are often just looking to pad their website.
 They’re not after high-quality writing, so these gigs don’t push you to become a better writer.

 Third, they damage your reputation, especially in today’s world of Internet marketing where Google and other search engines are noting if you’re a credible, authoritative author.